-RFID taging technology is successfully used among us, but we don’t notice them always and do not think about them as they are not noticeable because we do not have directly to take any actions to transfer or read any information from RFID tags.
-But probably everyone notices in big supermarkets, book stores two parallel frame antenas and thicker labels on products you buy, or maybe you have RFID entrance card at your work.
-So lets see how this technology works.
+RFID tagging technology is successfully used among us.
+Still, we don’t notice them always and do not think about them as they are not noticeable because we do not have to take any actions to transfer or read any information from RFID tags.
+But probably everyone notices in big supermarkets, book stores two parallel frame antennas and thicker labels on products you buy, or maybe you have an RFID entrance card at your work.
+So let’s see how this technology works.

 Each tag has information programmed in it.
-This information can be read by reader via Radio Frequency link.
-Tags can be very miniature like thicker paper sheets.
-Simplest ones have only antena and diode.
+A reader can read this information via the Radio Frequency link.
+Tags can be very miniature, like thicker paper sheets.
+The simplest ones have only an antenna and diode.
 These tags only reflect signals incoming from transmitters.
 These are tags that are used in supermarkets and other places for securing goods from stealing.
-If signal is reflected, alarm is triggered.
-When tag is scanned by seller, it is simply electrically destroyed so it won’t trigger an alarm.
+If the signal is reflected, an alarm is triggered.
+When the seller scans the tag, it is electrically destroyed to trigger an alarm.

-RFID also has another advantage comparing to other widely used labelling technologies like bar codes.
-RFOD tags can carry much more data than bar codes.
-As bar code is limited to like 20 characters, RFID tag can easily 512bits and more.
-Data of RFID tags can be rewritten meny times.
-So it is easy to track shipping, to assign properties, or to give additional security acces to personal of the office.
+RFID also has another advantage comparing to other widely used labeling technologies like bar codes.
+RFID tags can carry much more data than bar codes.
+As bar code is limited to like 20 characters, the RFID tag can easily 512bits and more.
+Data of RFID tags can be rewritten many times.
+So it is easy to track shipping, assign properties, or give additional security access to personal of the office.

 Passive RFID tags

-Transponders (tags) of passive RFID system don’t have power supply.
+Transponders (tags) of passive RFID systems don’t have a power supply.
 This is why they are called passive.
-Passive tags are powered from electromagnetic field generated by reader antenna.
-Reader antenna has to transmit enough power to provide enough energy to tag so it could to transmit back data.
-Because of this reading distance is very limited – up to several centimeters.
+Passive tags are powered by the electromagnetic field generated by a reader antenna.
+Reader antenna has to transmit enough power to provide enough energy to tag to transmit back data.
+Because of this, the reading distance is minimal – up to several centimeters.

-Well some of implementations may reach several meters.
-Passive tags are most common used because they are cheap, can last indefinitely long as there is no need for power supply, and they are small size what allows them easy to integrate almost in every environment starting wrists, necklaces, cards, stickers.
+Well, some of the implementations may reach several meters.
+Passive tags are most commonly used because they are cheap.
+They can last indefinitely long as there is no need for a power supply.
+They are small in size, allowing them to integrate almost in every environment, starting with wrists, necklaces, cards, and stickers.

 Passive tags simply consist of single IC and antena coil which is usually flat.

-Passive tags are operating below 100MHz frequencies (most common frequencies are 125kHz – 134.2kHz and 13.56MHz) and main transfer energy is carried by magnetic field.
-Magnetic field generated voltage in the coil which is used as power supply also as data signal.
+Passive tags are operating below 100MHz frequencies (the most common frequencies are 125kHz – 134.2kHz and 13.56MHz), and a magnetic field carries the main transfer energy.
+The magnetic field generated voltage in the coil is used as a power supply as a data signal.
 There are also HF passive tags that operate at 900MHz and 2.45GHz.
-These tags have dipole antena (1/8 wave length)construction.
-With these tags distance may reach more than 3 meters.
-But high frequency tags require more expensive manufacturing processing with more precise electronics, but they can support up to 2Mb/s data stream.
+These tags have dipole antenna (1/8 wavelength)construction.
+With these tags, the distance may reach more than 3 meters.
+High-frequency tags require more expensive manufacturing processing with more precise electronics, but they can support up to 2Mb/s data stream.

 Active RFID tags

-Active RFID tags may provide all advantages of RFID system because tags are fully powered transmitters.
-They don’t have to be activated by antenna reader.
-Active RFID topic may be very wide because there are many areas where an how they can be used.
-In some cases tags may not need a reader antena because tags in some particular cases can be configured to interact with each other.
+Active RFID tags may provide all advantages of the RFID system because tags are fully powered transmitters.
+They don’t have to be activated by an antenna reader.
+Active RFID topics may be extensive because there are many areas where and how they can be used.
+In some cases, tags may not need a reader antenna because tags in some particular cases can be configured to interact with each other.
 Active transponders can communicate in very long ranges up to several hundred kilometers.
-Main disadvantages of active tags may be relatively big size and production price compared to passive ones.
+The main disadvantages of active tags may be the relatively big size and production price compared to passive ones.

 Semi-Passive RFID tags

-Semi-Passive tags are more similar to passive transponders than active.
-These tags are powered from battery or so called battery assisted tags, but radio transmission depends on antena activity.
-As data processor had it own power, so all received power can be used for transmitting back the signal which is stronger than passive transducer.
-This allows to increase communication distance with quit cheap solution.
+Semi-Passive tags are more similar to passive transponders than active ones.
+A battery or so-called battery-assisted tags power these tags.
+Still, radio transmission depends on antenna activity as the data processor had its own power, so all received power can transmit back the signal, which is stronger than the passive transducer.
+This allows increasing communication distance with quite a cheap solution.

-Semi passive RFID tags augment the energy from reader antenna, but they are not constantly beaming signals as active tags does.
+Semi-passive RFID tags augment the reader antenna’s energy, but they are not constantly beaming signals as active tags do.
 Semi-passive RFID tags use a process to generate a tag response similar to that of passive tags.
-Semi-passive tags differ from passive in that semi passive tags possess an internal battery for the tag’s circuitry which allows the tag to complete other functions such as monitoring of environmental conditions (temperature, shock) and which may extend the tag signal range.
+Semi-passive tags differ from passive in that semi-passive tags possess an internal battery for the tag’s circuitry, which allows the tag to complete other functions such as monitoring environmental conditions (temperature, shock) the tag signal range.

-Lets take an example of passive transponder data transmission which sends out data at frequency of 134.2kHz.
-Reader or so called interrogator sends out 134.2kHz pulse which lasts for 50ms which is used to power passive tag and start up the transponder controller.
-Received energy is stored in cap pacitor inside transponder.
+Let’s take an example of passive transponder data transmission, which sends out data at a frequency of 134.2kHz.
+The reader or so-called interrogator sends out a 134.2kHz pulse, which lasts for 50ms, which is used to power the passive tag and start up the transponder controller.
+Received energy is stored in the capacitor inside the transponder.

-After this 50ms pulse ends, transponder transmits data back over period 20ms.
-After tag transmitting is over, capacitor discharges and resets for next readings.
+After this 50ms pulse ends, the transponder transmits data back over a period of 20ms.
+After tag transmitting is over, the capacitor discharges and resets for the next readings.

-In other end the reader removes(demodulates) the carrier signal, filters and cleans up the signal with Schmitt trigger.
-Then signal enters digital section, where CRC code is checked and decoded.
+On another end, the reader removes(demodulates) the carrier signal, filters and cleans up the signal with Schmitt trigger.
+Then signal enters the digital section, where the CRC code is checked and decoded.